Seabrook in Harris County, Texas — The American South (West South Central)

 Erected 1988 by Texas Historical Commission.

 Location.
+29° 35.539′ N, 94° 59.656′ W. Marker is in Seabrook, Texas, in Harris County.
+Marker can be reached from Pine Gully Road 0.2 miles east of Todville Road.
 Touch for map.
 Marker is in this post office area: Seabrook TX 77586, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Captain William Plunkett Harris (approx. 0.6 miles away); Houston Yacht Club (approx. 1.8 miles away); Ritson Morris and Elmwood Plantation (approx. 2 miles away); Kemah (approx. 4.2 miles away); Saint Mary's Seminary (approx. 4˝ miles away); La Porte (approx. 4.6 miles away); The Roberts-Hanson House (approx. 4.6 miles away); Webster Presbyterian Church (approx. 4.8 miles away).
+Captain William Plunkett Harris (approx. 0.6 miles away); Houston Yacht Club (approx. 1.8 miles away); Isaiah P. Walker House (approx. 2 miles away); Ritson Morris and Elmwood Plantation (approx. 2 miles away); Kemah (approx. 4.2 miles away); Sylvan Beach Pavilion (approx. 4.2 miles away); The La Porte-Sylvan Beach Depot (approx. 4.4 miles away); La Porte's Original Library (approx. 4.4 miles away).
 Touch for a list and map of all markers in Seabrook.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 19, 2010, by Gregory Walker of La Grange, Texas.
-This page has been viewed 1,325 times since then.
+This page has been viewed 1,399 times since then and 9 times this year.
 Photos: 1, 2. submitted on September 19, 2010, by Gregory Walker of La Grange, Texas. • Bill Pfingsten was the editor who published this page.